Dick Weber: Career

 He was PBA Player of the Year in 1965, and earned BPAA National Bowler of the Year honors three times (in 1961, 1963 and 1965).
 He was named an All-American ten times, and in 1999 was ranked #2 bowler of the 20th Century by Bowlers Journal.
 In 2002 Weber also became the first player to win at least one PBA title in six decades (counting PBA Senior events).

 Despite already being 29 years old when the first PBA tournament took place in 1959, Weber managed to cash over $930,000 in career PBA earnings.
 He also enjoyed a decades-long sponsorship agreement with AMF bowling.

 League bowling in the United States had its heyday in the 1960s and early 1970s, partly due to the influence of pros like Weber and Don Carter.
 Several PBA pros like Johnny Petraglia claimed to be inspired by Dick Weber: "The main reason I went on Tour was Dick Weber.
 When I was 14, I saw him do an exhibition in Madison Square Garden.
 When I left I remember saying to myself: 'I know what I want to do now; I want to be like Dick Weber.'"

 Both Weber and his son Pete are members of the United States Bowling Congress Hall of Fame and the PBA Hall of Fame.
 When Pete won his first PBA title in 1982, it marked the first time in history that a father and son had both won PBA Tour titles.
-The feat has since been matched by Don and Jimmy Johnson, Don and Eugene McCune, and Guppy and Kyle Troup.
+The feat has since been matched by Don and Jimmy Johnson, Don and Eugene McCune, Guppy and Kyle Troup, and Eugene and Kevin McCune.

 In 1999, Dick Weber was inducted into the St. Louis Walk of Fame.
 The PBA ranked him 3rd on its 2008 list of "50 Greatest Players of the Last 50 Years."
 Only all-time titles leaders Earl Anthony and Walter Ray Williams, Jr. ranked higher.